ssarahreyes/vehicles_insight/README.md

 # About vehicles_insight

 ### :car:  Vehicles Shape
-Python function to print the shape of the vechicles data frame.
+Python function to print the shape of the vehicles data frame.

 ### :white_check_mark:  Status
 This repo it's ready to use it.